abop/abop.github.com/_posts/2013-03-05-How_to_Recover_Files_Deleted_by_Mistake_in_Git.md

 ---
 layout: post
-title: how to recover files deleted by mistake in git
+title: How to Recover Files Deleted by Mistake in Git
 category: Dev
 tags: [git, recover, delete]
 published: true